 Mr Reckless said: "We need to secure the border, because the worst thing we could do is let up our guard.

-"If it was possible for these refugees, asylum seekers or economic migrants to come through more easily, that would attract more, including those willing to put their own lives at risk."'Not doing enough'
+"If it was possible for these refugees, asylum seekers or economic migrants to come through more easily, that would attract more, including those willing to put their own lives at risk."